pact-foundation/docs.pact.io/website/docs/pact_broker/webhooks.md

 ## Using webhooks with the 'contract_requiring_verification_published' event

-Using this webhook event allows the changed pact to be tested against the head, test and production versions of the provider, in the same way as the consumer version selectors allow the head, test and production versions of the pact to be tested against a version of the provider.
+Using this webhook event allows the changed pact to be tested against the head of the providers main branch and any deployed or released versions of the provider, in the same way as the consumer version selectors can be configured to allow the head of the consumers main branch and any deployed or released versions of the pact to be tested against a version of the provider.

+We can take a look at the following example with two environments `Test` and `Prod` and both the consumers, and providers `HEAD` of their main branches.

 |               | Provider Head | Provider Test | Provider Prod |
 | --------------| ------------- | ------------- | ------------- |
 | **Consumer Head** | `*` `%` `$`   | `$`           | `$`           |
 | **Consumer Test** | `*`           |               |               |
 | **Consumer Prod** | `*`           |               |               |

 `*` When the provider changes, these combinations are tested in the provider's release pipeline via the consumer version selectors